marceldobehere/Goofy-Encrypted-Backup-System/README.md

 * `restore` - Starts a restoration process and saves the data in your local directory.

 ### TODOs
+* Turn into a docker image thingy
 * Have some kind of ignore system, probably regex-ish based?
-* Save the main.conf file several times if the process fails midway
-* Have some kind of progress indicator in the output (maybe an ETA & speed?)
-* Delete all files first, then all folders
 * Log all attempts (success, error, warn, etc.) into log files
-* Turn into a docker image thingy
 * Set the restore path in either the conf or have it asked in the cli
-* Have a check for remaining space before doing backups incase of insufficient space
 * Keep older versions of the main.conf or have some sort of snapshot system
 * Some kind of extra info in the files in case the main.conf gets lost?
 * Maybe store the main.conf as a recursive tree instead of a giant list to save space